adityabandi/Strengths-based-assessment/README.md

 apply them in education, career, relationships and personal growth.
 By integrating insights from positive psychology with user-friendly reporting, the test aims to democratise self-awareness and inspire strengths-based living.
-We invite readers to take the test and begin their journey toward a more fulfilling and resilient life: https://www.personality - quizzes.com/strengths - test - quiz.
+We invite readers to take the test and begin their journey toward a more fulfilling and resilient life: https://www.personality-quizzes.com/strengths-test-quiz References
-References
 1. Bromley, E., Johnson, J. G., & Cohen, P. (2006).
 Personality strengths in adolescence and decreased risk of developing mental health problems in early adulthood.